Estimated Reading Time: 5 minutes

 Rosé’s two solo looks are very similar, and positively epitomize pop-punk-princess style.
 Personally, I can’t look at these outfits without thinking of Avril Lavigne.
 In her first outfit, she rocks a dark gray graphic tee with a distressed neckline alongside a black leather jacket, black thigh-high boots and an orange tulle mini skirt – forgoing the classic pink option for a more contemporary, playful choice.

 In her second look, she wears a white Elvis-Presley-print T-shirt with a cropped marled gray sweater and a tiered tulle mini skirt in a peachy yellow.
 For footwear, she rocks white Mary Jane platforms with uber-high, chunky heels that add toughness and maturity to the schoolgirlish style.
+Incidentally, we also have other Mary Jane Platforms here.
 Compared to her first look, this one is much softer, both texturally, with her knit cardi and socks, and in terms of colors – a neutral skirt rather than neon, and pristine white shoes rather than black.

 Both of Lisa’s looks come in a dark palette but with plenty of attention-grabbing bling for liveliness.
 The base of her first look includes an oversized distressed graphic tee and an equally oversized denim bomber jacket.
 A bedazzled bralette made of multicolored rhinestones is an unexpectedly extravagant pick to top off the ‘fit.
 On the accessories front, her leaf-shaped rhinestone earrings go hand in hand with her bralette.